Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 What is Google Fast Pair?

-First announced in October 2017, Google Fast Pair is a proprietary technology that makes the pairing process between Android devices and Bluetooth peripherals much quicker and more intuitive.
+Google Fast Pair is an always-on feature that makes the Bluetooth pairing process between Android smartphones and accessories much simpler.

-It was initially launched alongside the Google Pixel Buds as a means of connecting compatible audio devices to your Android smartphone.
-However, Google has been working to expand its usefulness over the years, and it can now be used to pair your phone to speakers, car kits, mice, keyboards, and more.
+Google Fast Pair was initially launched alongside the launch of the Pixel Buds, back in 2017, as a means of connecting compatible audio devices to your Android smartphone.
+Since then, Google has expanded its Fast Pair compatibility and can now be used to pair your Android to all sorts of Bluetooth devices, including speakers, car kits, mice, keyboards and more.

 White-black Pixel buds resting in their case on a Pixel smartphone laid on a table